-Implementing a new fixed model = a new process for qualifying clients.
+Implementing a new fixed pricing model = a new process for qualifying clients.
 Not all existing and future clients are ready or willing to leave hourly billing behind.
 Some could actually cost you more in time, effort and stress than the transition would be worth.
 The following tips will help you identify which of your clients are fixed-fee ready.

 Determine Your Client’s Attitude towards Fixed Pricing